-Financial instruments include off-balance sheet credit instruments, such as commitments to make loans and commercial letters of credit, issued to meet financing needs.
+Financial instruments include off-balance sheet credit instruments, such as commitments to make loans and commercial letters of credit, issued to meet financing needs of customers.
 The face amount for these items represents the exposure to loss, before considering customer ability to repay.
 Such financial instruments are recorded when they are funded.

-Advertising Costs
+Advertising Expenses

-Advertising costs are expensed as the costs are incurred.
-Advertising expenses amounted to \$120,000 and \$110,000 for 2020 and 2019, respectively.
+Advertising expenses are expensed as costs are incurred.
+Advertising expenses were to \$137,000 and \$120,000 in 2021 and 2020, respectively.